EPCCed/archer2-intro-to-lammps/_episodes/02-MD-primer.md

     2000   0.93942595   -2.5817381   -3.9894679    1.4077298  -0.31689463    1666.6667          0.6
 ```

-At the start, we get a header with the column names, and then a line for each timestep that's a multiple of the value we set `thermo` to.
+At the start, we get a header with the column names, and then a line for each time-step that's a multiple of the value we set `thermo` to.
 In this example, because we're running an NVT simulation, both the simulation box volume, and the particle density are constant, but using other ensembles that would change.
 At the end of each `run` command, we get the analysis of how the simulation time is spent: